Academic Services

 Students who have questions or concerns about accessibility on the King’s campus, including physical access on campus, should contact the King’s Accessibility Officer Michelle Mahoney.

-For further information on the King’s Equity Policy concerning Individuals with Disabilities, please consult the Yellow Book [PDF].
+For further information on the King’s Equity Policy concerning individuals with disabilities, please consult the Yellow Book [PDF].

-Dalhousie’s Student Accessibility Services provides support and advocacy for students with disabilities.
-In cooperation with faculty, staff, and other student services at the university, the advisors and staff at the Student Accessibility Services office endeavour to provide appropriate support services as needed by the student.
+Student Accessibility Services provides support and advocacy for students with disabilities.
+In cooperation with faculty, staff and other student services at the university, the advisors and staff at the Student Accessibility Services office endeavour to provide appropriate support services as needed by the student.
 Early consultation is advised to ascertain that we can fulfill your needs.

 Students with questions concerning physical access to facilities on the Dalhousie campus and accessibility for students with learning disabilities at King’s and Dalhousie can contact the office by phone: voice (902) 494-2836, TTY 902-494-7091, or by email (access@dal.ca).